Amst64/OpenGL_Computer_Graphics_Rollercoaster/README.md

 A *bin* folder will be created at the root of this project.

 Open a terminal, place yourself in the *bin* folder and run this command `./Rollercoaster_exe`.
-At the begining the application will load all the objects, this can take some time.
+At the beginning the application will load all the objects, this can take some time.

 ## Control
 z : forward